aws/aws-lc/SECURITY.md

 Given this shared responsibility, the following attacks are considered out of scope for AWS-LC:

-* Attacks requiring access to the memory, files, or privileges of the calling process
+* Attacks requiring on-host root access to processes, memory, sockets or files
 * Side-channel attacks exploiting CPU or hardware flaws, such as Meltdown and Spectre
 * Physical attacks, including fault injection, power analysis, and electromagnetic observation
 * Defects in the operating system entropy source, or in the toolchain used to build AWS-LC